beverworrior/Battle_ship/README.md

 ## Gameplay Instructions
 1. Upon starting the game, you will see the game board represented as a grid of cells.
 2. Enter the row and column coordinates to make a guess.
+You enter the number between 1-5 in row then same for 1-5 col.
 3. If your guess hits a battleship, you'll be notified and the respective cell on the board will be marked as 'X'.
 4. If your guess misses, you'll be notified and the respective cell on the board will be marked as 'M'.
 5. Continue guessing until you sink all the battleships or reach the maximum number of guesses.
 6. The game ends when you either sink all the battleships or exceed the maximum number of guesses.

-## Customization
+## Future concept

-You can customize the game by adjusting the parameters when creating an instance of the BattleshipGame class:
+I can customize the game by adjusting the parameters when creating an instance of the BattleshipGame class:
+* Make the grid bigger and add more ships
+* Make a input so the player can but there name before the start playing.
+* Have a high score system like how fast the player could sink the ships.

 ## Code Structure